Eoxia/task-manager/README.md

 # task-manager

-No more communication problems, team organization and posts -it!
+No more communication problems, team organization and posts-it!
 With Task Manager organize your projects with your team and keep control over your time.
+Task Manager is a fast and intuitive task management extension.

 [![Build Status](https://img.shields.io/travis/Eoxia/task-manager/master.svg?label=Linux)](https://travis-ci.org/Eoxia/task-manager)

-Task Manager is a fast and intuitive task management extension.

 # Tasks
 Task Manager allows you to create tasks, assign users and then manage their time.